 3. Gol Gumbaz

-Gol Gumbaz also known as Gol Gumbad that is a mausoleum of Muhammad Adil Shah, the Sultan of Bijapur.
+Gol Gumbaz, also known as Gol Gumbad, is a mausoleum of Muhammad Adil Shah, the Sultan of Bijapur.
 This tomb is the second largest dome ever built and one of the most-visited monument sites in Karnataka.
 It reflects the style of Indo-Islamic architecture, and a charm in this monument is the central chamber, where every sound is echoed 7 times.

-The structure of this monument is pretty related to the Taj Mahal in Agra that gives it the name ‘the Black Taj Mahal’ due to its dark color of the stone.
+The structure of this monument is related to the Taj Mahal in Agra, which gives it the name ‘the Black Taj Mahal’ due to the dark color of the stone.
 The chamber inside the mausoleum has an area of 1700 square meters.
 The splendid work of architecture makes it one of the top historical monuments in Karnataka.

 4. Bidar Fort

-This majestic fort was built by Adil Shah in the 15th century.
-This fort is a fine art of red laterite stone and also an important historical monument in Karnataka that is located on the edge of Bidar Plateau.
-Legends reveal that this gem of Karnataka has served many ruling families of South India before the Mughals, Nizams, and Sultanates, It has seen to the passage of time, rulers, and eras.
+Adil Shah built this majestic fort in the 15th century.
+This fort is a fine art of red laterite stone and an important historical monument in Karnataka located on the edge of the Bidar Plateau.
+Legends reveal that this gem of Karnataka has served many ruling families of South India before the Mughals, Nizams, and Sultanates, It has seen the passage of time, rulers, and eras.

-There are many attractions in Bidar that you should check out like, Royal Pavilion, Tombs of Bahmani Rulers, Tombs of the Barid Shahis, Solah Khamba Masjid, Madrassa of Mahmud.
-A historic water supply system, called Karez is considered the best highlight of your tour to this place.
+There are many attractions in Bidar that you should check out, like the Royal Pavilion, Tombs of Bahmani Rulers, Tombs of the Barid Shahis, Solah Khamba Masjid, and the Madrassa of Mahmud.
+A historic water supply system called Karez is considered the best highlight of your tour of this place.
 Exploring Solah Khamba, Mosque, Rangeen Mahal, Tarkash Mahal, Gagan Mahal, Diwan-e-am, and Diwan-e-Khas gives you insight into the time of royalty.

 5. Hoysaleswara Temple, Halebidu

-It comes with no surprise that a journey that takes you back in history will excite you more than the books of history.
-With the next famous monument of Karnataka, you can get the blend of spiritual and historical beauty at Hoysaleswara Temple in Halebidu.
+It is no surprise that a journey that takes you back in history will excite you more than the books of history.
+With the next famous monument of Karnataka, you can get a blend of spiritual and historical beauty at Hoysaleswara Temple in Halebidu.
 It is a city that is magnificent in so many ways and holds numerous heritage monuments of Karnataka.

 6. Badami Cave Temples, Badami

-Get a glimpse of skills of arts, crafts, and architecture at one place with the popular historical monuments of Karnataka.
-Badami Cave temples in Badami are some of the most iconic temples that you will like to explore.
+Get a glimpse of arts, crafts, and architecture skills in one place with the popular historical monuments of Karnataka.
+Badami Cave temples in Badami are some of the most iconic temples you would like to explore.

 Relish the history of the 6th and 7th centuries with the four cave temples of Badami.
-The first temple is dedicated to Lord Nataraja, while the second and third cave temple is dedicated to Lord Vishnu, whereas the fourth temple to Lord Mahavira.
+The first temple is dedicated to Lord Nataraja, while the second and third cave temple is dedicated to Lord Vishnu and the fourth temple is to Lord Mahavira.
 The exteriors of temples are simple but have fascinating ornate interiors.
 Badami cave temples are enthralling masterpieces of Badami.

 7. Statue of Gomateshwara, Shravanabelagola

 We know that Karnataka has an awe-inspiring history that gives us numerous popular attractions in the form of monuments.
-Here is the one more incredible monument site, which is a marvelous 57 feet statue of Gomateshwar.
-It is one of the most admirable and must-visit monuments of Karnataka that is also known as Bahubali.
+Here is one more incredible monument site: a marvelous 57 feet statue of Gomateshwar.
+It is one of the most admirable and must-visit monuments of Karnataka is also known as Bahubali.

-This extensive statue is one of the largest free-standing statues in the world that is connected with an awe-inspiring ritual that makes it more charming.
-The 12 years’ ritual where the lord is bathed in milk, saffron, turmeric, and other holy things is just mind-blowing.
+This extensive statue is one of the world’s largest free-standing statues, connected with an awe-inspiring ritual that makes it more charming.
+The 12 years ritual where the lord is bathed in milk, saffron, turmeric, and other holy things is just mind-blowing.
 It is one of the best highlights of Karnataka heritage tours.

 8. Bangalore Palace, Bangalore

-This Royal Palace is located in Bangalore and Wodeyar rulers built the beautiful palace in 1944 encouraged by buildings of Normandy and England.
+This Royal Palace is located in Bangalore, and Wodeyar rulers built the beautiful palace in 1944, encouraged by buildings of Normandy and England.
 This Bangalore Palace is well-known for its majestic wood carvings and tudor-style architecture.
-This grand palace is one of the most visited monuments in Karnataka that has lost much of its original work but still holds the charm.
+This grand palace is one of the most visited monuments in Karnataka that has lost much of its original work but still holds its charm.

 The astounding highlights of this palace are – the fortified towers, extravagant chandeliers, patterned walls, parapets, Roman arches, ornate cornices, hunting trophies, art-deco designs, and more.
-The eye-catching elements of this palace are the renowned painting of Raja Ravi Verma, an enchanting collection of photographs of the royal family as well as the growth of Bangalore city.
+The eye-catching elements of this palace are the renowned painting of Raja Ravi Verma, an enchanting collection of photographs of the royal family and the growth of Bangalore city.

 Read Also: Historical Places in India